 Olmeca Tequila Logo

 In 2018, Elliott Management Corporation became a partial owner of Pernod Ricard, which affected the business policy.
-A new stage of development for the brand “Olmeca Tequila” included a more modern presentation of it on the market.
-The famous creative studio Yorgo & Co from France has worked on the current new visual image of Olmeca.
+A new stage of development for the brand “Olmeca Tequila” included a more modern presentation in the market.
+The renowned French creative studio Yorgo & Co. has created the new visual identity for Olmeca.
 The studio made the image more stylish.
 All lines of the emblem are thin and clear.
 The head looks stricter and does not look much like a stone head.
 However, Mexican features are preserved and visible in the emblem.
 The inscription “tequila” is made in the same font as the main brand name.

 Font and Colors